jlacar/aligningacademia/workshop/exercises/general/dice.md

 Goals
 -----

+**Student** - Finish as much of the required functionality as possible within the time alloted.

-Determine candidate's ability to analyze a problem, think critically, elicit requirements, and design and develop a correct solution.
+**Evaluator** - Determine candidate's ability to analyze a problem, think critically, elicit requirements, and design and develop a correct solution.

 Assumptions
 -----------

-You may assume that `N` is at least 3 and at most 9.
+You may assume that the input `N` is at least 3 and at most 9.

 Sample run
 ----------